Watson returns as Scotland shuffle pack

 White will make his first international start at scrum-half on his sixth cap, having scored on his debut against England in the Six Nations.

-Grant Gilchrist will lead the side again, being paired with new Edinburgh signing Skinner in the second row.
+Grant Gilchrist will lead the side again, being paired with new Edinburgh signing Skinner in the engine room.

 Usual captain Stuart Hogg has been rested for the three-Test tour, along with fellow British & Irish Lions Finn Russell and Chris Harris, while Jamie Ritchie, Adam Hastings and Huw Jones are sidelined by injuries.

-Scotland: Hutchinson, Graham, Bennett, Johnson, Van der Merwe, Kinghorn, White; Schoeman, Cherry, Z Fagerson, Skinner, Gilchrist (c), Darge, Watson, M Fagerson.
+Scotland team: Hutchinson, Graham, Bennett, Johnson, Van der Merwe, Kinghorn, White; Schoeman, Cherry, Z Fagerson, Skinner, Gilchrist (c), Darge, Watson, M Fagerson.

 Replacements: Turner, Bhatti, Sebastian, Cummings, Christie, Price, Thompson, Rowe.